NEONScience/NEON-Data-Skills/index.md

 ---

-##UPDATE: Data lesson hackathon!
+##Data lesson hackathon!

 We are hosting a spatio-temporal data lesson hackathon in Boulder, CO, October 21-23.
 Funding is available to support travel.
-<a href="http://www.neoninc.org/updates-events/events/hackathon-spatio-temporal-data-lesson-building" target="_blank" class="btn btn-info"> Learn more & apply now!</a>
+<a href="http://www.neoninc.org/updates-events/events/hackathon-spatio-temporal-data-lesson-building" target="_blank" class="btn btn-info"> Learn more & apply now for the Data lesson hackathon!</a>

 ##Welcome to the NEON #WorkWithData Portal!